calmm-js/partial.lenses/README.md

 // 1
 ```

+Note that elements are ordered according to the `>` operator.

 ##### <a id="L-minimumBy"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-minimumBy) [`L.minimumBy((maybeValue, index) => maybeKey, traversal, maybeData) ~> maybeValue`](#L-minimumBy "L.minimumBy: Ord k => ((Maybe a, Index) -> Maybe k) -> PTraversal s a -> Maybe s -> Maybe a")

-`L.minimumBy` computes a minimum, according to the `<` operator, of the elements
+`L.minimumBy` computes a minimum of the elements targeted by the traversal based
-targeted by the traversal based on the optional keys returned by the given
+on the optional keys returned by the given function.
+Elements for which the
-function.
-Elements for which the returned key is `undefined` are skipped.
+returned key is `undefined` are skipped.

 For example: